KamranAzeem/learn-docker/docs/traefik-guide.md

 ------
+Ignore anything below this line - for now.
+This needs re-arrangement.

 * Traefik running as a service, working as reverse proxy for tomcat:8080, jenkins:8080
  * SSL with self signed certificates in traefik instead of tomcat